srirammura/Sentiment_Analysis_Amazon_Reviews/README.md

 # Sentiment Analysis Amazon Reviews

+## Problem Statement

+  There are two datasets that you are given:

+   1) Review dataset which has user-product review information
+   2) Product metadata for the products present in #1

 ## Outcomes:

  1) Out of all the users, find the global potential promoter(A promoter is the one who mostly has positive words to say about a product and hence believed to act as a promoter of the product.
 A global promoter would be someone who is a promoter for maximum number of products)

- 2)Out of all the products, find the product which has most number of promoters
+ 2) Out of all the products, find the product which has most number of promoters

 ## Dataset description:

 ### 1. Review Dataset

 reviewerID - ID of the reviewer, e.g. A2SUAM1J3GNN3B
 asin - ID of the product, e.g. 0000013714
 reviewerName - name of the reviewer vote - helpful votes of the review style - a dictionary of the product metadata, e.g., "Format" is "Hardcover" reviewText - text of the review overall - rating of the product summary - summary of the review unixReviewTime - time of the review (unix time) reviewTime - time of the review (raw) image - images that users post after they have received the product

 ### 2. Product Metadata